 Today is April 30 and the Navigate the Chaos question to understand is “how often do you use Pareto’s Principle?”
-Navigating the chaos and practicing the art of living well involves making thousands of decisions each day from the mundane (what to wear) to the serious (having a difficult conversation with a loved one).
-Identifying what to do, as opposed to what not to do, is both art and science and takes years of practice and adjustment.
-Since everyone has the same amount of time each day, determining how best to use your time is a strategy used by many who translate one dream after another into reality.
+Navigating the chaos involves knowing how good you want to be, allocating your limited resources for maximum impact, and making the best use of the 24 hours in each given day.
+As you put in the daily grind to translate one dream after another into reality you will make hundreds of decisions each day.
+Understanding, processing, and identifying what to do, as opposed to what not to do, is both art and science and takes years of practice and adjustment.
+Since everyone has the same amount of time each day, leveraging your mind, body, and spirit to determine how best to use your time is a strategy used by many who translate one dream after another into reality.
 In a September 2018 Psychology Today article "How Many Decisions Do We Make Each Day?"
 Dr. Eva M. Krockow noted “many of our daily decisions are made on autopilot.
 Sometimes we are unaware of having an option.
 Increased awareness and mindfulness can help us navigate our daily maze of decisions and support our concentration.”
 Today’s reflection might provide a momentary glimpse into your ability to decide between options.
 For some who navigate the chaos and practice the art of living well, they rely on Pareto’s Principle.

 How often do you use Pareto’s Principle to help you navigate the chaos and identify how best to spend your time?